Robert Todd Lincoln: Death

-Robert Todd Lincoln died in his sleep at Hildene, his Vermont home, on July 26, 1926, at age 82.
-The cause of death was given by his physician as a "cerebral hemorrhage induced by arteriosclerosis".
-His body was stored in the receiving vault at Dellwood Cemetery from July 1926 until March 1928 when arrangements were made to inter his remains at Arlington National Cemetery.
+Lincoln died in his sleep at his Vermont home Hildene on July 26, 1926, at age 82.
+His physician listed the cause of death as a "cerebral hemorrhage induced by arteriosclerosis".
+His body was stored in the receiving vault at Dellwood Cemetery from July 1926 until March 1928, when arrangements were made to inter his remains at Arlington National Cemetery.

 Robert had long expressed his intention to be buried in the Lincoln Tomb with his family at the Oak Ridge Cemetery in Springfield.
-Two weeks after his death, his widow Mary Harlan Lincoln wrote to her husband's niece of an inspired thought: "...[O]ur darling was a personage, made his own history, independently of his great father, and should have his own place 'in the sun'".
+Two weeks after his death, his widow Mary Harlan Lincoln wrote to her husband's niece of an inspired thought: "Our darling was a personage, made his own history, independently of his great father, and should have his own place 'in the sun'".

-Lincoln's body was buried at Arlington National Cemetery in a sarcophagus designed by the sculptor James Earle Fraser.
-He is buried together with his wife, Mary, and their son, Abraham II ("Jack"), who had died in London, England, of sepsis in 1890 at the age of 16.
+Lincoln's body was buried at Arlington National Cemetery in a sarcophagus designed by sculptor James Earle Fraser.
+He is buried together with his wife Mary and their son Abraham II ("Jack"), who had died in London of sepsis in 1890 at age 16.
 Weeks after Jack's death, Robert wrote to his cousin Charles Edwards, "We had a long & most anxious struggle and at times had hopes of saving our boy.
 It would have been done if it had depended only on his own marvelous pluck & patience now that the end has come, there is a great blank in our future lives & an affliction not to be measured."